 How to Produce the Best Knowledge Base Content

-No two knowledge bases will – or should – be the same.
-There are, however, some general steps you can take to ensure your knowledge base is the best it can be.
+No two knowledge bases should be the same.
+There are, however, some guidelines you should follow to ensure your knowledge base content exceeds customer expectations.
+Let's dive in.

 1. Create a comprehensive content strategy.

-Your first step to producing superior knowledge base content is to plan it as thoroughly as you can.
-There are a few crucial questions your plan must answer before you start writing:
+Following Michael's advice, your first step to producing superior knowledge base content is to plan it out as thoroughly as you can.
+To do so, answer these critical questions:

 What are your customers' most common pain points?